MicrosoftDocs/quantum-docs/articles/how-to-work-with-sessions.md

 ## Manual methods of creating/ending Sessions

 We recomend to follow the steps in [Get started with Sessions](xref:microsoft.quantum.hybrid.interactive-get-started-with-sessions) to create a new Session.
-However, for advanced you can also manually create Sessions.
+However, for advanced features you can also manually create Sessions.

 1. First, you create a **Session object**.